ben-tinc/xml2mw/README.md

  * Run `python xml2mw.py`.

 Now, result files should be in `OUT_PATH`, and a file `sitemap.txt` should be in the base directory.

+## Test suite

+If you want to run the test suite, just run `python -m unittest discover`.
+Using `pytest` should work as well, if you prefer that. `pytest` is included in the development dependencies, which you can install with `pipenv install --dev`.